Copilot-Language/copilot/README.md

 to *flatten* the copilot specification so the value of all streams at time *n* only depends on the values of all the streams at time *n - 1*, which is not the case in the `Fib` example shown earlier.
-This is done by a simple program transformation which turns this :
+This is done by a simple program transformation which turns this:

 ```haskell
 fib = [1, 1] ++ (fib + drop 1 fib)
 ```
-into this :
+into this:

 ```haskell
 fib0 = [1] ++ fib1